learningd3/learningd3.github.io/_posts/2017-01-07-generative-art.md

 <blockquote class="twitter-tweet tw-align-center" data-lang="en"><p lang="en" dir="ltr">I love how easy it is to generate pretty things with <a href="https://twitter.com/hashtag/d3js?src=hash">#d3js</a>. <a href="https://t.co/m40mQJHRK6">pic.twitter.com/m40mQJHRK6</a></p>&mdash; Philip Davis (@philipcdavis) <a href="https://twitter.com/philipcdavis/status/816507173396041728">January 4, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Next, I imported a SVG path and tried to detect whether the center of a circle was inside the path.
-There's a way to detect this in d3 for polygons, but I wasn't able to find a solution for SVG Paths.
+I found lots of ways to do this with polygons, but I wasn't able to find a solution for SVG paths.
 Thankfully, I found a canvas method called isPointInPath that allowed me to do what I wanted.

 <blockquote class="twitter-tweet tw-align-center" data-lang="en"><p lang="en" dir="ltr">❤️ Getting closer.
 Canvas has a handy method for detecting if a point is inside a path.
 Couldn&#39;t find for SVG: <a href="https://t.co/ckggydyFC6">https://t.co/ckggydyFC6</a><a href="https://twitter.com/hashtag/d3js?src=hash">#d3js</a> <a href="https://t.co/GpBtuDXPcE">pic.twitter.com/GpBtuDXPcE</a></p>&mdash; Philip Davis (@philipcdavis) <a href="https://twitter.com/philipcdavis/status/816845636012081152">January 5, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>